 Wouldn’t it be great if we all spent more time assuming good intent?
 How much less conflict would we experience?

 So if you truly are offended by someone you’re in conversation with, try being more curious.
-If, on the other hand, you notice something fabulous, never miss the opportunity to express a sincere comment or compliment.
+On the other hand, if you notice something fabulous, never miss the opportunity to express a sincere comment or compliment.
 You never know how badly someone might need to hear your words.

 When you find yourself agitated by something someone has said or done, pause and assume good intent.
 Strive to seek clarity rather than responding with anger.
 Be focused on always improving the quality of engagement and avoid lashing out at others.

 And if you find yourself reading critiques of a performance, divide the piles quickly and savour that glass of wine.

 Faith Wood is a novelist and professional speaker who focuses on helping groups and individuals navigate conflict, shift perceptions and improve communications.
 For interview requests, click here.

 Troy Media is an editorial content provider to media outlets and its own hosted community news outlets across Canada.